Updated: Oct 2

 By BARBARA THOMAS, For The Avon News

-AVON – She has a fifth-degree black belt in karate, but there’s a much softer side to Nahid “Shihan” Farzinzad.
+AVON – She has a sixth-degree black belt in karate, but there’s a much softer side to Nahid “Shihan” Farzinzad.

 The Avon resident and native of Iran is the owner of Shihan’s Day Spa, whose mission is to improve and maintain skin health.
 From her relaxing studio at 304 W. Main St. in Avon, Farzinzad helps with that by doing facials and hair threading.

 “I recommend that the threading be done before the facial,” she said.
 “It’s not just facial hair removal, but also exfoliating.
 You get the benefit of opening up the pores.
 The make-up foundation will then be more even.”